Canon M50 vs Fujifilm X-T200

 The Canon M50 and the Fujifilm X-T200 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the M50 and the X-T200 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Fujifilm X-T200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |3.||Canon M50 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the X-T200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M50 lacks such a headphone port.

-Both the M50 and the X-T200 are recent models that are part of the current product line-up.
-The X-T200 replaced the earlier Fujifilm X-T100, while the M50 does not have a direct predecessor.
+The X-T200 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.